Best Sites for Women’s Travel Wear: Wrinkle Free Clothing

 - A rope of costume pearls for dinner in Berlin or London.

 - A long scarf in Paris or Rome.
-(Buy your scarves on the streets of France or at Anthropologie.com.)
+(Buy your scarves on the streets of France or at Anthropologie.com.
+This frolicking fox scarf is super trendy.
+Here's a nice long one if you want a scarf that's more summery and lightweight.)

 - A warm coat and leggings in Helsinki or Copenhagen.